-Derivative products are a part of our interest rate risk management activities and supplement our issuance of debt securities in the capital markets.
-We use derivative financial instruments as hedges that provide us with greater flexibility to manage interest rate and liquidity risks and to lower the overall cost of funds.
-We do not hold or enter into derivative transactions for trading purposes.
-Derivative products are subject to regulatory compliance obligations, including, among other things, recordkeeping, reporting, clearing and margining.
+Derivative products are a part of our interest rate risk management process and supplement our issuance of debt securities in the capital markets.
+Derivative financial instruments are used as hedges to manage interest rate and liquidity risks and to lower the overall cost of funds.
+System institutions do not hold or enter into derivative transactions for trading purposes.
+Derivative products are subject to regulatory compliance obligations, including, among other things, accounting, reporting, clearing and margining.
 Clearing and margining are discussed in more detail below.

 The primary types of derivative products used and hedging strategies employed are summarized in the following table.
-For additional information, see Note 16 to the accompanying combined financial statements.
+For additional information, see Note 15 to the accompanying combined financial statements.

 Derivative Products/Hedged Item Purpose of the Hedge Transaction Strategic Impact Receive-fixed, pay-floating interest rate swap hedging callable or non-callable fixed-rate debt To protect against the decline in interest rates on floating-rate assets by exchanging the debt's fixed-rate payment for a floating-rate payment that better reflects the timing of interest rate reset on the assets.
-A common use is to create a sub- stitute for conventional floating- rate funding.
+A common use is to create a substitute for conventional floating-rate funding.
 The fixed-rate received on the swap largely offsets the fixed-rate paid on the associated debt leaving a net floating payment.
 The strategy frequently provides cost savings or promotes liquidity by permitting access to longer maturity floating-rate funding than the outright issuance of floating-rate debt, which tends to have shorter maturities.
 Pay-fixed, receive-floating interest rate swap hedging floating-rate debt To protect against an increase in interest rates by exchanging the debt's floating-rate payment for a fixed-rate payment that matches the cash flows of assets.
-The combination of the pay-fixed, receive-floating swap with floating- rate funding results in a net fixed- rate payment.
-This strategy may provide lower cost fixed-rate fund- ing than outright issuance of fixed- rate debt.
+The combination of the pay-fixed, receive-floating swap with floating-rate funding results in a net fixed-rate payment.
+This strategy may provide lower cost fixed-rate funding than outright issuance of fixed-rate debt.
 Floating-for-floating swap hedging floating-rate assets and liabilities Used to manage the basis risk that can result when assets and liabilities are based on different floating-rate indexes or reprice at different times.
-The System's floating-rate loans and floating-rate investments are tied to a number of floating-rate indexes including Farm Credit's short-term debt cost, the prime rate, Federal funds and LIBOR.
-Ideally, floating- rate loans would be funded by issu- ing floating-rate funding tied to the same floating-rate index with identi- cal reset terms.
-However, floating- rate funding is not consistently available to exactly meet these requirements.
+The System's floating-rate loans and floating-rate investments are tied to a number of floating-rate indexes.
+Ideally, floating-rate loans would be funded by issuing floating-rate funding tied to the same floating-rate index with identical reset terms.
+However, floating-rate funding is not consistently available to exactly meet these requirements.
 Floating-for-floating or "basis" swaps are used to bridge this gap.
-Interest rate caps hedging floating- rate assets and debt To replace income lost from floating-rate assets that have reached cap levels or to put a ceiling on interest cost on floating-rate debt.
-Some floating-rate loans and invest- ments may specify a maximum interest rate to limit the borrower's exposure to rising interest rates.
+Interest rate caps hedging floating-rate assets and debt To replace income lost from floating-rate assets that have reached cap levels or to put a ceiling on interest cost on floating-rate debt.
+Some floating-rate loans and investments may specify a maximum interest rate to limit the borrower's exposure to rising interest rates.
 Interest rate caps are purchased to provide offsetting protection against rising interest rates.
-Interest rate floors hedging floating- rate assets To protect against falling interest rates on floating-rate assets.
-A purchased floor option will pro- duce a cash flow when the index rate falls below the strike rate.
+Interest rate floors hedging floating-rate assets To protect against falling interest rates on floating-rate assets.
+A purchased floor option will produce a cash flow when the index rate falls below the strike rate.
 Cash flow from the floor can be used to offset income lost on floating-rate assets when interest rates decline.
-Floor options may also be used in combination with interest rate caps to create interest rate collars or otherwise limit or modify floating- rate cash flows in both rising and declining interest rate environment.
+Floor options may also be used in combination with interest rate caps to create interest rate collars or otherwise limit or modify floating-rate cash flows in both rising and declining interest rate environment.